Small GroupsTemperament

 Group Properties

 See the environment as filled with streams of events directed by someone's consistent efforts.
 Their main reaction is the desire to change something, meet deadlines, outpace competitors, and neutralize negative circumstances.
-Operates independently (P), or engages others in action (E).
+Operates independently (Pragmatic Logic), or engages others in action (Emotive Ethics).

 Questions: "What is happening?", "What to do next?" are the questions guiding these people through life.